Upgrading to elementary OS Juno

 - I payed for Bitwig Studio for music production – it's made by some ex-Ableton guys – and their Linux version is great.
 It's not cheap and there are plenty of high quality Open Source tools such as Ardour that I would also recommend – which is available via AppCenter interface.

-You don't have to be technical to use elementary OS, it's simple and effective by design – you might be surprised that you can't minimise apps, and you store files on the desktop.
+You don't have to be technical to use elementary OS, it's simple and effective by design – you might be surprised that you can't minimise apps, and you can't store files on the desktop.

 I couldn't agree more with those decisions, but may take some people time to appreciate it.